tc39/proposal-temporal/civildatetime.md

 3. Assert: Type(data) is Object.

-4. Assert: data has at least one of the following keys: "hour", "minute", "second", "millisecond", and/or "nanosecond".
+4. Assert: data has at least one of the following keys: "year", "month", "day", "hour", "minute", "second", "millisecond", and/or "nanosecond".

 5. If the data associated with any of the provided keys is not finite, return NaN.

 6. If NewTarget is not undefined, then
   a.
-If "year" is one of the keys supplied, let y be ?
-ToNumber(year) + thisYearValue; else let y be thisYearValue.
+If "year" is supplied, let y be ?
+ToNumber(year) + thisYearValue.
+If y is NaN, throw a TypeError exception; else if "year" is not supplied, let y be thisYearValue.
   b.
-If "month" is one of the keys supplied, let m be ?
-ToNumber(month) + thisMonthValue; else let m be thisMonthValue.
+If "month" is supplied, let m be ?
+ToNumber(month) + thisMonthValue.
+If m is NaN, throw a TypeError exception; else if "month" is not supplied, let m be thisMonthValue.
   c.
-If "day" is one of the keys supplied, let d be ?
-ToNumber(day) + thisDayValue; else let d be thisDayValue.
+If "day" is supplied, let d be ?
+ToNumber(day) + thisDayValue.
+If d is NaN, throw a TypeError exception; else if "day" is not supplied, let d be thisDayValue.
   d.
-If "hour" is one of the keys supplied, let h be ?
-ToNumber(hour) + thisHourValue; else let h be thisHourValue.
+If "hour" is supplied, let h be ?
+ToNumber(hour) + thisHourValue.
+If h is NaN, throw a TypeError exception; else if "hour" is not supplied, let h be thisHourValue.
   e.
-If "minute" is one of the keys supplied, let min be ?
-ToNumber(minute) + thisMinuteValue; else let min be thisMinuteValue.
+If "minute" is supplied, let min be ?
+ToNumber(minute) + thisMinuteValue.
+If min is NaN, throw a TypeError exception; else if "minute" is not supplied, let min be thisMinuteValue.
   f.
-If "second" is one of the keys supplied, let s be ?
-ToNumber(second) + thisSecondValue; else let s be thisSecondValue.
+If "second" is supplied, let s be ?
+ToNumber(second) + thisSecondValue.
+If s is NaN, throw a TypeError exception; else if "second" is not supplied, let s be thisSecondValue.
   g.
-If "millisecond" is one of the keys supplied, let ms be ?
-ToNumber(millisecond) + thisMillisecondValue; else let ms be thisMillisecondValue.
+If "millisecond" is supplied, let ms be ?
+ToNumber(millisecond) + thisMillisecondValue.
+If ms is NaN, throw a TypeError exception; else if "millisecond" is not supplied, let ms be thisMillisecondValue.
   h.
-If "nanosecond" is one of the keys supplied, let ns be ?
-ToNumber(nanosecond) + thisNanosecondValue; else let ns be thisNanosecondValue.
+If "nanosecond" is supplied, let ns be ?
+ToNumber(nanosecond) + thisNanosecondValue.
+If ns is NaN, throw a TypeError exception; else if "nanosecond" is not supplied, let ns be thisNanosecondValue.
   i.
 Let O be ?
 OrdinaryCreateFromConstructor(NewTarget, "%CivilDateTimePrototype%", <<[[YearValue, MonthValue, DayValue, HourValue, MinuteValue, SecondValue, MillisecondValue, NanosecondValue]]>>).
   j.
 Set O.[[YearValue]] to y.
   k.
 Set O.[[MonthValue]] to m.